Darshanmanu/PredictMovieName/README.md

    npm run dev
    ```

    Vite will start the app at a local URL (usually `http://localhost:5173`).
-The app
-   assumes the backend is reachable at `http://localhost:8000`; adjust the fetch URL
-   in `src/App.jsx` if you run the API on a different port or host.
+By default
+   the app reads the `VITE_API_URL` environment variable from `.env` (see
+   `frontend/.env.example`).
+If unset, requests fall back to the same
+   origin (`/api/identify`), which works when the frontend is served behind a
+   reverse proxy pointing to the backend.
+When deploying the backend under a
+   separate domain, set `VITE_API_URL` accordingly (e.g. `https://api.darshanmanu.com`).

 3. Build for production (optional):